Busy Mom’s Guide to Stress-Free Bedtime Routines for Kids

 - Hugs & lights out

-5. Make Pyjamas & Bedtime Fun
+5. Make Pajamas & Bedtime Fun

-Let your child pick out comfortable, fun pyjamas (These soft, breathable ones are great) to create excitement around bedtime.
+Let your child pick out comfortable, fun pajamas (These soft, breathable ones are great) to create excitement around bedtime.
 For extra comfort, a weighted blanket (Check this one) can also help kids feel secure and sleep better.

 6. Keep the Bedtime Story Short & Sweet